lengshuiyulangcn/kurumi/README.md

     $ gem install cseg

-you need to install CRF++ first and set the environment environment variables.
+you need to install CRF++ first and set the environment variables.

 Here is the site of CRF++<http://crfpp.googlecode.com/svn/trunk/doc/index.html> and you should follow the manual

 On github the dictionary file was deleted since it is quite large, though you can get all from rubygems.

+## recall and Precision

+Tested on seghanbakeoff pku test set

+Precision: 94.43%

+Recall: 92.86%

 ## Usage

     require "cseg"
     a=Kurumi.segment("屌丝是一种自我讽刺")
     =>屌丝/是/一/种/自我/讽刺

 	the result will be an array.